Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

 If more designers are experimenting with methods like GANs and NNs in general as a part of their design explorations, access to the appropriate technology becomes a key part of this development.
 By access we refer to infrastructure (this includes hardware: CPUs, GPUs, or TPUs, computational power of general-use machines and software: open-access libraries and online resources) as well as skillset.
 For designers to be able to use relevant data science techniques and methods in their projects, not only do they need to understand the design problem and model it, but they also need to effectively implement their strategies.
 Thankfully, a growing number of libraries, Application Programming Interfaces (APIs), and platforms are now available to designers who can more easily access some of the data science methods mentioned in this article.
 The following section explores some of them, illustrating what designers can do and how.

-The libraries and software presented following represent a good section of the new tools for data science available today to designers and show the direction in which the development of computational tools is going, especially helping designers without a strong data science background to work with ML and NNs models.
+The libraries and software presented below represent a good section of the new tools for data science available today to designers and show the direction that development of computational tools is taking, especially in helping designers without a strong data science background to work with ML and NNs models.

 The implementation of neural network methods (and machine learning in general) for computational designers has rapidly developed in the last decade.
 Firstly, there is the emergence of experimental approaches where individuals make promising attempts at running NNs through modeling and Computer-aided Design (CAD) platforms.
 These scripts are usually written in C# or Python, using developer kits within the CAD or parametric software (Khean et al., 2018).
 A good example are the ML tools within the Lunchbox Library for Grasshopper and Revit, and the beta version of the APIs in Grasshopper including Crow, a library with supervised learning through backpropagation networks and unsupervised learning through self-organizing maps.
 Figure 8 shows how the network is trained using an internalized database to associate basic bidimensional shapes with three-dimensional meshes representing objects (for example, fruits).